CPMpy/cpmpy/README.md

-## CpMPy: CP modeling made easy in Python
+## CPMpy: CP modeling made easy in Python

-Welcome to CpMPy.
-Licensed under the MIT License.
+Welcome to CPMpy.

-CpMPy is a numpy-based light-weight Python library for conveniently modeling constraint problems in Python.
+CPMpy is a numpy-based light-weight Python library for conveniently modeling constraint problems in Python.
 It aims to connect to common constraint solving systems that have a Python API, such as MiniZinc (with solvers gecode, chuffed, ortools, picatsat, etc), or-tools through its Python API and more.

 It is inspired by CVXpy, SciPy and Numberjack, and as most modern scientific Python tools, it uses numpy arrays as basic data structure.